 This is a recurring behavior in work settings where people complain about how they have to too much to do and saying others do not help and so on.
 It can become the standard operating procedure in some settings.

 People who work as professionals in a complaint department know, or should know, the importance of listening to the customer’s complaint.
 Until the person feels their complaint has been heard nothing much is likely to happen to resolve that complaint.
 But eventually, the process needs to move beyond complaining.

 Some relationship skill building programs suggest combining the complaining behavior with the next step, problem-solving, or asking for change.
 While complaining may be a way to tell the other person what is upsetting you, moving to the next step and stating the specifics you want to change are most likely to improve the situation.

 Of all the ways of dealing with problems, this is the most likely to improve the situation despite seeming to be the hardest thing to do.

 Use good problem-solving skills.
 Ask for change and stay on the problem and how to solve it.
-The greatest chance for an improvement is to find a solution in which both parties win rather than a win-lose situation.
-There needs to be genuine two-way communication, hearing and being heard.
+The greatest chance for improvement is to find a solution in which both parties win rather than a win-lose situation.
+There needs to be genuine two-way communication, hearing, and being heard.

 Making things better.

 Make sure that when you have a problem with another person that you avoid the name-calling and the personal attacks.